-Daniel J. Thomasch is a litigation partner in Gibson, Dunn & Crutcher’s New York office, and Co-Chair of Gibson Dunn’s Life Sciences Practice Group.
-Mr. Thomasch represents clients in complex, high-value cases spanning a broad array of practice areas.
+Daniel J. Thomasch, a litigation partner in Gibson, Dunn & Crutcher’s New York office, represents clients in complex, high-value cases across a broad range of practice areas and industries.

-Mr. Thomasch is a Fellow of the American College of Trial Lawyers, and serves as Vice Chair of the College’s Federal Rules of Evidence Committee.
-Mr. Thomasch has tried cases to verdict in federal and state courts in New York, Delaware, Maryland, Virginia, Tennessee, Florida, Colorado, Texas and Nebraska.
-Mr. Thomasch’s appellate experience includes oral arguments in the United States Court of Appeals for the Second, Third, Sixth, Ninth, Eleventh and Federal Circuits and the highest courts of New York, Georgia and Maryland.
-Mr. Thomasch is regularly asked to assume lead responsibility for ongoing matters in which developments such as unfavorable pretrial rulings have significantly increased the stakes of the litigation and/or diminished the likelihood of success at trial, and he has a record of consistent success in those situations.
+Mr. Thomasch is a Fellow of the American College of Trial Lawyers, and is a past chair of the College’s Federal Rules of Evidence Committee.
+He has tried cases to verdict in federal and state courts in New York, Delaware, Maryland, Virginia, Tennessee, Florida, Colorado, Texas and Nebraska, and has argued appeals in the United States Courts of Appeal for the Second, Third, Sixth, Ninth, Eleventh and Federal Circuits, and in the highest courts of New York, Georgia and Maryland.
+Mr. Thomasch is regularly asked to assume lead responsibility for ongoing matters after unfavorable pre-trial rulings or other developments have increased the stakes of the litigation and/or diminished the likelihood of success at trial.
+He has a record of consistent success in those situations.

 Mr. Thomasch serves on the Steering Committee of the Defense Research Institute’s Drug and Medical Device Committee.
 He is a member of the American Bar Association, the American Intellectual Property Law Association, the New York Intellectual Property Law Association, the Federal Bar Council and The Association of the Bar of the City of New York (Thurgood Marshall Award, 1998).